akaGelo/spring-boot-starter-prometheus/README.md

 It exploits all the registered metrics.

-It returns HTTP Status 200 if health check is in the status UP and 500 if it is in the status down or unknown.
+It returns **HTTP Status 200 if health check is in the status UP** and **500 if it is in the status down or unknown**.
 It is used in Prometheus to identify the status.

 The accepted rules of naming the metrics are different in Spring and Prometheus, that’s why I’ve slightly modified them in this endpoint.
-For example, there are some added units to “heap”, as a result, the metric heap is called heap_bytes.
+For example, there are some added units to "heap", as a result, the metric **heap** is called **heap_bytes**.

-In order to turn off or change this behaviour it is necessary to define your instance of PrometeusMetricNameConverter.
+In order to turn off or change this behaviour it is necessary to define your instance of **PrometeusMetricNameConverter**.
 It’s possible to find the implementation of the current behaviour in DefaultPrometeusMetricNameConverter.